A Public Research Institution for Public Benefit

 Clinical Trials at UI Health are conducted across the health sciences colleges.
 More information about some clinical trials is listed below.
 Please contact the individual departments or colleges for more specific questions about participating in clinical trials research.

-The University of Illinois Cancer Center
+Clinical Trials at the University of Illinois Cancer Center Heading link

 The most successful cancer treatments today are based on what we have learned from clinical trials.
 As a result, people with cancer are living longer, with a better quality of life.
 Participating in clinical trials at the University of Illinois Cancer Center may not only benefit you, but it could also help future patients through the development of newer, safer treatments.

-Click here for a listing of UI Cancer Center clinical studies currently enrolling participants.
+Click here for a listing of Cancer Center clinical studies currently enrolling participants.
 Click on the dropdown menu to filter the list by the site of your disease.
 If you are interested in participating in a trial listed, please email cancertrials@uic.edu or call 312-355-5112.

 Research Studies at UI Health Heading link